joolstorrentecalo/gitlab-design/.gitlab/issue_templates/Heuristic Buddy UX Scorecard.md

    - The walkthrough video shouldn't take you long to create.
 Don't worry about it being polished or perfect, it's more important to be informative.
 1. [ ] Post your video to the [GitLab Unfiltered YouTube](https://www.youtube.com/channel/UCMtZ0sc1HHNtGGWZFDRTh5A) channel, and link to it from this issue's description.
 1. [ ] Link to your video in the [Engineering Week in Review](https://docs.google.com/document/d/1GQbnOP_lr9KVMVaBQx19WwKITCmh7H3YlgO-XqVwv0M/edit).
-1. [ ] Once the evaluation has been completed ping the Stage Group Product Designer in this issue letting them know it's ready for their review.
+1. [ ] Once the evaluation has been completed ping the Stage Group Product Designer in this issue letting them know it's ready for their review and recommendation creation.

 ### Group Product Designer (Expert) - Recommendation Creation

-1. [ ] Collaborate with your Heuristic Buddy to create recommendation issues as needed.
+1. [ ] Collaborate with your Heuristic Buddy to create recommendation issues as needed
-1. [ ] Add a `UX scorecard-rec` label on every issue for traceability
+1. [ ] Add a `UX scorecard-rec` and `OKR` label on every issue for traceability, then apply your `section` and `group` labels as well.
 1. [ ] Add [Severity labels](https://about.gitlab.com/handbook/engineering/quality/issue-triage/#severity) to every issue for prioritization
 1. [ ] Link your recommendation issues to your main UX Scorecard issue
 1. Tip 1: Brainstorm opportunities to fix or improve areas of the experience.